Video Streaming

 Avoiding cloud proxy on the LAN

-It is important to make sure that layer 3 firewall rules do not block interVLAN routing between the client and camera subnets.
-This can cause unnecessary WAN bandwidth usage and delay due to cloud proxy failover.
+It is important to ensure that Layer 3 firewall rules do not block interVLAN routing between the client and camera subnets.
+Blocking this routing can lead to unnecessary WAN bandwidth usage and delays due to cloud proxy failover.

-The source port used for direct LAN streaming is dependent on the browser and operating system used on the client device, is referred to as an ephemeral port, and would be covered under a TCP Any rule.
-The destination port used is TCP 443.
+The source port used for direct LAN streaming depends on the browser and operating system of the client device.
+This port, referred to as an ephemeral port, would be covered under a TCP Any rule.
+The destination port used for this purpose is TCP 443.